How Much Does It Cost to Live In Finland?

 People spend the least money on clothing and shoes because they have local manufacturers producing high-quality things.

-After all, the Finns prefer visiting the restaurants, pubs, and saunas and often use local and private transport to get there.
+After all, the Finns prefer visiting restaurants, pubs, and saunas and often use local and private transport to get there.

 The time spent at home costs 4.6% of people’s income.